jzwanzig/jzwanzig.github.io/docs/index.md

 We are a laboratory at [Dalhousie University](https://www.dal.ca), working at the intersection of chemistry, physics, and materials science.

-We are particularly interested in how the chemical bonding in glass materials, determines both its local structure and its optical response, especially when the material is under various stress loads.
+We are particularly interested in how the chemical bonding in a glass material, determines both its local structure and its optical response, especially when the material is under various stress loads.